-Submission of Official Documents

-Whilst in UoPeople Foundations, all graduate applicants wishing to be accepted as Degree Students in a Graduate Degree Program must submit the following:

-• Submit Proof of Bachelor's Degree Completion - Diploma

-Applicants must submit proof of having earned a Bachelor's degree from an accredited institution by sending an official transcript in one of the following formats:

-- 1. The original diploma or transcript showing the date of graduation (can be mailed to UoPeople or submitted online); - 2.
+Submission of Official Documents Whilst in UoPeople Foundations, all graduate applicants wishing to be accepted as Degree Students in a Graduate Degree Program must submit the following: • Submit Proof of Bachelor's Degree Completion - Diploma Applicants must submit proof of having earned a Bachelor's degree from an accredited institution by sending an official transcript in one of the following formats: - 1.
+The original diploma or transcript showing the date of graduation (can be mailed to UoPeople or submitted online); - 2.
 A color scan/photocopy of the original diploma or transcript showing the graduation date; - 3.
 A black and white photocopy of the original diploma or transcript showing the graduation date that has been certified by a notary (can be mailed to UoPeople or submitted online); or - 4.
 The best evidence available including a signed certification from the applicant regarding having earned the credential, a written explanation of why an official diploma and/or transcript cannot be sent, and/or an attachment of an unofficial/copied/scanned diploma or transcript.

-All diplomas and transcripts submitted for admissions consideration by mail should be sent to:

-University of the People Office of Admissions 595 E. Colorado Blvd., Suite 623 Pasadena, CA 91101, USA

-Whilst in UoPeople Foundations, MBA applicants wishing to be accepted as a Degree- Studentin the MBA Program must submit the following additional documents:
+All diplomas and transcripts submitted for admissions consideration by mail should be sent to: University of the People Office of Admissions 595 E. Colorado Blvd., Suite 623 Pasadena, CA 91101, USA While in UoPeople Foundations, MBA and MBA in Arabic applicants wishing to be accepted as a Degree- Student in the English and Arabic MBA Programs must submit the following additional documents: Resume Applicants submit a resume showing at least two years of full-time work experience. • Letter of Recommendation Applicants submit a letter of recommendation from an individual who can write knowledgeably about their academic background and/or work experience.
+The letter must be written by the recommender and be addressed to the UoPeople Office of Admissions.
+Applicants should submit the recommender's first and last name, email address, and phone number, including the country code.